-The Port has considered a range of different options to meet this need, from not making any changes and rejigging existing wharves, to expanding the current breakwater and further reclamations, whilst also looking at other sites for a new berth within the Port.
+The Port has considered a range of different options to meet its needs, from not making any changes and reorganisation of the use of the existing wharves, to expanding the current breakwater and further reclamations, whilst also looking at other sites for a new berth within the Port.

 18. How much will the development cost and how will the Port pay for it?